-I decided to try with a cheap bottle of balsamic vinegar that I’d had in the back of my cupboard being unused because of its inferior quality.
+I decided to try with a cheap bottle of balsamic vinegar that I’d had in the back of my cupboard being unused because I didn’t like the flavor very much.
 I have a more expensive, organic balsamic vinegar that I use for my other homemade dressings.
 But, I figured if I could turn that cheap version of balsamic vinegar into something delicious then this technique must be something special!

 Here’s what you will need.

-- 1 tablespoon or 15 mg of palm sugar (or you can substitute honey)
+- 1 tablespoon or 15 mg of palm (coconut) sugar (or you can substitute honey) (find it here)

 - Pour your vinegar and palm sugar or honey into a sauce pan.

 - Bring the vinegar and sweetener to a boil.